All about smoking

 10. Thirty per cent of cancers worldwide are caused by smoking

 FACT!
 Smoking is responsible for 30% of all cancer cases worldwide.
-Every year in Ireland 6000 people die due to smoking related illnesses.
+Every year in Ireland almost 6000 people die due to smoking related illnesses.
 16 people die every day from smoking in Ireland.
-Worldwide 6 million people died from smoking in 2011.
+Tobacco kills more than 7 million people each year.

 11. Rollies are healthier than normal cigarettes